Updated April 2026

 What is Motorhome Insurance?

-How motorhome insurance works in NZ and why it differs from standard car insurance.
+How motorhome insurance works in Australia and why it differs from standard car insurance.

-Motorhome insurance is specialist vehicle insurance designed for campervans, motorhomes, and bus conversions.
-Unlike standard car insurance, motorhome policies need to cover both the vehicle and the living quarters - including fixtures, fittings, appliances, and often the personal contents inside.
+Motorhome insurance is specialist vehicle insurance built for campervans, motorhomes, and bus conversions.
+Unlike standard car insurance, motorhome policies need to cover both the vehicle and the living quarters, which includes fixtures, fittings, appliances, and often the personal contents stored inside.

-Key point: Motorhome insurance typically covers more than a standard car policy - including fitted appliances, solar panels, awnings, satellite dishes, and personal contents.
+Key point: Motorhome insurance typically covers more than a standard car policy.
+It extends to fitted appliances, solar panels, awnings, satellite dishes, and personal contents.
 Make sure your policy reflects the true total value of your motorhome and everything in it.
+The Australian Financial Complaints Authority (AFCA) handles disputes if you have trouble with a claim.

 Three main cover levels are available for motorhomes and campervans.

 Covers damage you cause to other people's property only.
-Your motorhome, its fit-out, and contents are not covered.
+Your motorhome, its fit-out, and contents are not covered for any damage.

 Third-party property damage